-Find out all you can about moose.
+Invite students to find out all they can about moose.
 How big are they?
 Where do they live?
 What do they really eat?
 What’s the plural of moose?
 Mice?
 Meese?
 Mooses?
 Organize text and electronic resources for students to view on this topic.
 Ask them to write notes on information they think is important about the moose.

 Conduct a read aloud of Laura Numeroff's If You Give a Moose a Muffin or another hilarious moose story.
-How are fiction and nonfiction books similar?
+Ask students to describe how fiction and nonfiction books are similar.
 How are they different?

 After discussion regarding the read aloud is complete, return students to their work areas.
-Using Crayola® Oil Pastels, draw your favorite moose scene from the book (or your imagination) on construction paper.
+Using Crayola® Oil Pastels, ask students to draw their favorite moose scene from the book (or their imaginations) on construction paper.
 Encourage students to include specific details from the story.
-This might include a checked floor, patterned wall paper, a table, and window with curtains.
+This might include a checked floor, patterned wall paper, a table, window with curtains, etc.

-On more construction paper use Crayola Erasable Colored Pencils to draw a large moose.
+On more construction paper, ask students to use Crayola Erasable Colored Pencils to draw a large moose.
 Color it with a light color oil pastel first.
-Blend the moose’s coat gently with your finger.
+Blend the moose’s coat gently with a finger.
 Place a dark color pastel such as black on top.
 Scrape away some of the black coating with plastic dinnerware.
-Cut out your moose with Crayola Scissors.
+Students cut out the moose sketches with Crayola Scissors.

-Does your favorite scene include muffins?
-Draw several of them in various sizes.
+Do the favorite scene include muffins?
+Encourage students to draw several of them in various sizes.
 Fill them with the oil pastel colors.
-Blend colors with your finger so the muffins look really scrumptious.
+Blend colors with a finger so the muffins look really scrumptious.
 Cut out the muffins.

-With a Crayola Glue Stick, attach the moose and the muffins to your background scene.
+With a Crayola Glue Stick, students attach the moose and the muffins to background scene.